ryanbarringtoncox/ryanbarringtoncox.github.io/book-notes/the-art-of-unix-programming/index.md

 Delegate when possible (shellout to existing text editor or pager).
 This allows simpler code and more familiarity for user.
 When you can’t delegate, emulate.
 \\
 \\
-The X windowing system outcompeted several other candidates in the 80s to become the main unix GUI Facility b/c it was open source (serving as a forerunner for Linux model).
-\\
-\\
-X supports ‘mechanism, not policy,’ meaning it’s as flexible and compatible as possible with look and feel delegated to toolkits (libraries called by X-services linked to user programs).
-This is contrary to Mac and Windows which enforce a unified look and feel to windows.
-The latter makes users feel more comfortable b/c they aren’t using programs divided by different toolkits.
-However, X’s approach should make it more adaptable moving into the future.
-\\
-\\
-Interface designs, are measured (in this chapter) in five ways -

-  - concision
-  - expressiveness
-  - ease
-  - transparency
-  - scriptability

-Good interfaces pack a lot of power into a few ‘state changes’ (key strokes, mouse clicks, etc).
-The best designs allow combinations of actions unforeseen by designer but expressive to the user.
-\\
-\\
-**Ease of use is inversely proportional to burden on user.**
-\\
-\\
-Transparency in UI design relates to how easily user can figure it out on their own, without documentation.
-Transparency (in this context) increases as user has to hold less things in their head while doing a task.
-Immediate results, feedback, error messages - these help transparency.
-\\
-\\
-Scriptability means how easily the program can interact with other programs, be automated.
-\\
-\\
-mnemonic - aiding in remembering things.
-\\
-\\
-CLI (command line interface) vs Visual interfaces

-  - cli scriptable, concise but harder to learn
-  - some tasks are just more visual in nature though, like drawing a picture, dragging and organizing objects around
-  - cli’s really shine as the task scales up.  if you need to tie together multiple documents or copy 50 links from a webpage, you can script it in less time
-  - GUIs are highly unscriptable - they need human interaction

-Consumer software is usually designed with ease of use in mind, a minimum learning curve.
-Unix software emphasizes transparency and expressiveness, even if it’s more difficult to learn.
-Unix tools make less assumptions about end use cases.
-Policy belongs to the user.
-\\
-\\
-**The Filter Pattern** takes data on stdin, performs some transformation and sends data to stdout.
-They are not interactive, though they may take some configuration options and switches.
-Examples include grep, tr and sort.
-Some rules-

-  - Be loose in what you take in, strict in what you emit
-  - Never throw away info unless you have to (might be useful later)
-  - Don’t add noise.

-The **Cantrip Pattern** is very simple.
-No input, no output.
-Just invocation and exit.
-Examples include clear, rm and touch.
-Separating interface from design is good.
-Many programs are an interactive wrapper that calls a cantrip.
-\\
-\\
-The **Source Pattern** takes no input, but it does output.
-Examples include ls, ps and who.
-\\
-\\
-The Sink Pattern takes stin but emits no output.
-\\
-\\
-The Compiler Pattern uses neither stdin or stdout but may write to error logs.
-Think about a compiler or transforming images.
-Other examples include gzip, gunzip.
-“Compiler-like interface” is well understood in the Unix community.
-\\
-\\
-Contrary to the patterns above, the Ed Pattern requires continuous input.
-Think of browserlike and editorlike programs.
-Less scriptable b/c it needs constant interaction and what it says back may be unpredictable.
-\\
-\\
-The Roguelike Pattern takes continuous input in the form of one key at a time (like vim or emacs).
-Some menus are like this - you hit a letter but don’t need to press enter.
-Very difficult to script.
-Hard to learn but they remain used.
-Why?
-Good performance, quick start-up, works over remote connections - all these situations would required more juice to start a full-fledged text editor with GUI, for example.
-And of course, you can often get your ideas across quicker like with vim.
-\\
-\\
-The Separated Engine and Interface Pattern is very common in unix.
-Keep your algorithms and core logic separate from code that interacts with the user.
-Analogous to MVC with Engine as Model and Interface as View + Controller.
-Model is separate whereas View + Controller tend to be closer to one another.
-There are sub-patterns of this design -
-Configurator/Actor Pair - Interface controls startup environment of a filter or daemon-like program which runs without user commands.
-\\
-\\
-Spooler/Daemon Pair - Similar to configurator/actor, this is used when program needs no user interaction but there are shared resources.
-Typically, there is a dir where we put jobs and spooler continuously polls looking for work (this is queue listener).
-If job succeeds, request and data are deleted from spool area.
-Examples include print spooler systems and old-school email over dial-ups that would try once then place job in queue for later if it failed.
-Driver/Engine Pair - Has continuous communication between driver and engine.  also, engine can run on its own.
-\\
-\\
-Client/Server - Like a driver/engine pair but engine part is daemon running in background (not interactive).
-Examples include web browser and databases.
-TCP/IP sockets are used from client-server pairs over the web.
-\\
-\\
-CLI Server Pattern - Program which has simple CLI interface for reading stdin and writing stdout.
-“When backgrounded, the server detects this and connects its standard input and output to specified TCP/IP port.”
-\\
-\\
-Language-Based Interface Patterns - It’s like a minilanguage with an interface or GUI thrown on top for interaction.
-\\
-\\
-**“To facilitate scripting and pipelining it is wise to choose the simplest interface pattern possible.”**
-\\
-\\
-Polyvalent-Program Pattern has thin API over its library.
-Other modes include cantrip, GUI, scripting interface, and maybe even roguelike interface.
-In short, there are many ways to access the underlying service library.
-\\
-\\
 **Why write a frontend at all when you can use the universal browser?**  It’s widely used, accessible over geographic distances, has html + javascript for functionality, separates client logic from server code.
 \\
 \\